syncthing/syncthing-macos/README.md

 It is possible to run your own instance and point to it for advanced/development purposes.
 You should only change the settings if you know what you are doing.

-Setting extra syncthing commandline parameters is a hidden feature.
+Setting extra Syncthing command line parameters is a hidden feature.
 You need to write these using the application defaults configuration.
 The only current limitation the parameters cannot contain spaces!.
 In the example below the audit log is enabled: